 4. Rather than stress eating, you should eat to reduce stress!

-Nutrition is key for maintaining not only physical health, but mental health as well.
-Eating a healthy diet rich in nutrients, minerals and antioxidants can boost your energy & immune system and reduce the negative effects from stress.
+Nutrition is key for maintaining not only physical health but mental health as well.
+Eating a healthy diet rich in nutrients, minerals, and antioxidants can boost your energy & immune system and reduce the negative effects of stress.
 Here are some recipes that can fuel your body full of healthy foods that help relieve stress.

 5. Stay connected.

 You may be in quarantine but don’t let yourself be in isolation.
 Make it a point to check in with family and friends each day, whether it be a phone call, text message or video call.
 Virtual social gatherings have also become a popular way for families and friends to stay connected and “hang out.”
 There are various platforms, (Google Hangouts and Zoom are popular) that are free and easy to use.
 Don’t let social distancing totally interfere with your favorite traditions and social routines (like holiday celebrations, family dinners, and social gatherings).